 - The Quran, verse 6:158.

-- Some holier than thou academics mock the Islamic Paradise, acting as if there is something wrong with God providing a person with all the physical enjoyment they could possibly desire.
+- Some academics mock the Islamic Paradise, acting as if there is something wrong with God providing a person with all the physical enjoyment they could possibly desire.
 God says that in Paradise is everything we could possibly desire, and peace, and freedom, and the presence of loved ones.
 In effect, all the infrastructure for a pleasurable life are provided in Paradise.
 But the world doesn’t end there.
 People would be free to go beyond these to do what they wish.
 For one thing, since they have eternity, they can read every single good book ever written.
 And since there would be billions upon billions of people in Paradise, there would be good new books coming out every day.
 Paradise will be like enjoying a good and healthy middle class or upper class existence in one of the world’s better cities.
 Personally I look forward to playing a city simulator video game like Banished that doesn’t become unplayably slow after you get to a few thousand citizens, and having resealable plastic bags that reseal properly.

 - The Quran, verse 2:210.